alegra8611/Webpage-Fingerprinter/README.md

 - Mysql
 - PHPMyadmin

-Optional:
+Choose a option:
 -

-- Registered domain (FQDN) pointing to your apache2 or nginx server (I'm using apache2)
+1. Register a domain (FQDN) pointing to your apache2 or nginx server (I'm using apache2)
+2. Install ngrok - https://ngrok.com/download and proxy it through to your apache2 (or nginx) server
+3. Just locally host the web application

 Install:
 -